AliFatahadoost/JaliFrame-Stand-Alone/README.md

 )
 ```

-must correspond to the order of the HTML inputs.
+must correspond to the HTML input order.

-This is intentionally simple, but it is also one of Jali Frame's biggest current limitations.

-Named payloads are planned.
+Named payloads are planned for a future release.

 ---

 # Quick Start

+Jali Frame is designed so the first startup does **not** require manually creating `config.txt`.

+The launcher handles configuration for you.

 ## Requirements